* This is the Professional Version. *

 Suspected tension pneumothorax: Needle decompression.

-Respiratory distress or shock and decreased breath sounds: Tube thoracostomy (see Tube Thoracostomy).
+Respiratory distress or shock and decreased breath sounds: Tube thoracostomy (see How to Do Tube Thoracostomy ).

 Shock with suspected cardiac tamponade: Pericardiocentesis.